Thomas Fitzsimons: Biography

 Fitzsimons was born in the Kingdom of Ireland in 1741.
-In the mid-1750s his family immigrated to Philadelphia, and his father soon afterward.
+In 1760 his family immigrated to Philadelphia.
 Fitzsimons had enough education that he could begin work as a clerk in a mercantile house.
 He married Catherine Meade on November 23, 1761, and formed a business partnership with her brother George.
 Their firm, which specialized in the West Indies trade, successfully operated for over 41 years.

 Revolutionary bent

 The firm was soon hit by the new revenue measures created to help support the finances of the Kingdom of Great Britain, including the much-reviled Stamp Act of 1765.
 Concerned with these ideas, Fitzsimons became active in the Irish merchant community in Philadelphia.
 He was a founding member of the Friendly Sons of St. Patrick in 1771 and later, in 1774, a steering committee organized to protest the Coercive Acts.

 When Pennsylvania began mobilizing and organizing a militia to fight the British, Fitzsimons became involved.
 He served as captain of a company of home guards, which he raised under the command of Colonel John Cadwalader.
 Initially, his company served as part of the soldiers who manned posts along the New Jersey coast to defend against invasion.
 His unit later served as part of the reserve at the 1776 Battle of Trenton.
 Later in the war, he served on the Pennsylvania Council of Safety and headed a board to oversee the newly formed Pennsylvania Navy.
 Under this role, he helped organize the strategic resources of Pennsylvania and later provided supplies, ships, and money in support of Pennsylvanian and French forces.